mhansen/jekyll-blog/_posts/2011-05-19-budget-visualisation.markdown

 work it out to be $148 per person, again, it's a lot easier to reason about the costs/benefits, when you can see the average cost to *you*.

-It's also a lot easier to see the relative importance of each government Department when you plot it as a pie chart.
+It's also a lot easier to see the relative size of each government Department when you plot it as a pie chart.
 It's easy to see, for example, that the Police cost less than the Defence force, and the Department of Conservation is a tiny fraction of the cost of Health and Education.

 ### Conclusion